zalando/postgres-operator/docs/administrator.md

 To configure phyiscal backups and WAL to be sent to an azure storage account perform the following steps.

-1. Generate the K8s secret resource that will contain your service account's credentials.
-It's highly recommended to use a service account and limit its scope to just the WAL-e bucket.
+1. Generate the K8s secret resource that will contain your storage account credentials.

 ```yaml
 apiVersion: v1
 kind: Secret